Gap Insurance in Texas: Is It Worth It?

 How Gap Insurance Works

-Gap insurance is additional auto insurance that covers the difference between your car’s value and your loan balance if someone steals your car or you total it in an accident.
+Gap insurance is additional auto insurance that covers the difference between your car’s value and your loan or lease balance if someone steals your car or you total it in an accident.

 A standard car insurance policy pays your vehicle’s actual cash value (ACV) if you get into an accident.
 The ACV is the current value of your vehicle, including depreciation.
 If your car’s AVC is less than the amount you owe on your loan or lease, you’ll have to cover the difference out of pocket.